turingschool/backend-curriculum-site/module3/lessons/jquery_dom_traversal_and_manipulation.md

 ## Intro to the DOM

 DOM stands for Document Object Model.
 The browser uses it to represent everything on the page.
 It's an "object model" because it is made of objects.
 Each element is an object.
-If you wanted to, you could directly translate the DOM to a javascript object.
+If you wanted to, you could directly translate the DOM to a JavaScript object.

 The DOM is hierarchical.
 If you have a tag wrapping another tag, then the inner object is a child of the outer object, which is the parent.